 NOTE: The Dell Mobile Broadband Card Utility user's guide is located under Help and Support.
-You can also download the user's guide from support.dell.com.
+You can also download the user's guide from

-NOTE: The 🕍 icon appears in the notification area if the computer has a Dell Mobile Broadband card installed.
+NOTE: The icon appears in the notification area if the computer has a Dell Mobile Broadband card installed.
 Double-click the icon to launch the utility.

 Cannot connect - The Dell Mobile Broadband Card must be activated on the network in order to connect.
-Position the mouse over the interval in the notification area to read the status of the connection.
-If the status indicates the mobile broadband card is not activated, see Activate your Mobile Broadband card for more information.
+Position the mouse over the icon in the notification area to read the status of the connection.
+If the status indicates the mobile broadband card is not activated, see Activate card for more information.
 If problems persist, contact your Mobile Broadband service carrier for details on your plan.